What is mindfulness?

 What’s the benefit?

-This is also borne out by the more than 200 people we’ve taught who’ve done both Beeja meditation and mindfulness.
+This is also borne out by the more than 200 people we’ve taught who’ve done both Beeja meditation and mindfulness in London.
 Every single one of them has reported that this seems to give them more.
 Indeed, our students participated in a recent study on working memory and Beeja meditators significantly outperformed those doing mindfulness.

-Many people who have done both also report Beeja meditation delivers a much more interesting level of experience that feels much more engaging and enjoyable.
-Breath work can be effective, but it can also be quite dull.
+Many people who have taken part both in mindfulness courses in London and learnt the Beeja technique also report Beeja meditation delivers a much more interesting level of experience that feels much more engaging and enjoyable.
+Breathwork can be effective, but it can also be quite dull.